gfix

 // the AI is an accelerant, not the strategy

-~50% on hard semantic conflicts (merde.ai research).
+~50% of hard semantic conflicts get resolved (merde.ai research) — that's the half mergiraf can't reach.
 Suggestions arrive with rationale + confidence score.
 Low-confidence is surfaced as low-confidence, never laundered into certainty.

 rerere, cross-machine